-Even if one rejects the specifics of the Marxist analyses it is still possible to see Marx's method as providing valuable contributions to understanding the economics of international security.
+One can have a similar criticism of the Marxist analyses, but again, they provide important background understanding.
+In addition, even if the specifics of the Marxist analyses are rejected it is still possible to see Marx's method as providing valuable contributions to understanding the economics of international security.
 To see the processes as historically specific, contingent rather than deterministic and as contradictory/dialectical processes which reflect the balance of power between groups within society.
 It is interesting that this is close to the approach Kennedy (1987) took implicitly, seeing empires as growing as a result of their military development, through building empires, but in the end empire overstretch forces them into decline.
+The next section consider the changes that have been taking place